linky00/docassemble-hmlrhelper/README.md

 {YOUR SERVER BASE URL}/interview?i=docassemble.hmlrhelper:data/questions/test.yml.

-1. The interview will allow you to push a sample populated TR1 into DocuSign and run through a working demo of the signatory process.
+1. The interview will allow you to choose to either:
+  - push a sample populated TR1 into DocuSign and run through a working demo of the signatory process, or;
+  - proceed without signing electronically and just populate the TR1 for signing 'manually'
+1. If you choose to sign electronically:
-1. The DocuSign sandbox will send all emails to the the email address of the DocuSign sandbox user you created when setting up *docassemble.docusign*
+  - the DocuSign sandbox will send all emails to the the email address of the DocuSign sandbox user you created when setting up *docassemble.docusign*
-1. The test interview asks for a mobile phone number that will be used for all SMS's for the Two Factor Authentication.
+  - the test interview asks for a mobile phone number that will be used for all SMS's for the Two Factor Authentication.
 Please use your own mobile number! :-)
+  - as you will be using the same mobile number for every test signatory, you will only be asked to complete 2FA once.
+In a live scenario the mobile number of each recipient would be different and therefore each unique mobile number provided would have to complete 2FA

 ## Interview Process within Docassemble